smart-data-models/dataModel.Parking/ParkingGroup/doc/spec_ES.md

         model: http://schema.org/Text
         type: Property
     alternateName:
-      description: 'An alternative name for this item'
+      description: An alternative name for this item
       type: string
       x-ngsi:
         type: Property
     areBordersMarked:
-      description: 'Denotes whether parking spots are delimited (with blank lines or similar) or not.
-Applications _SHOULD_ inspect the value of this property at parent''s level if it is not defined'
+      description: Denotes whether parking spots are delimited (with blank lines or similar) or not.
+Applications _SHOULD_ inspect the value of this property at parent's level if it is not defined
       type: boolean
       x-ngsi:
         model: https://schema.org/Boolean
         type: Property
     areaServed:
-      description: 'The geographic area where a service or offered item is provided'
+      description: The geographic area where a service or offered item is provided
       type: string
       x-ngsi:
         model: https://schema.org/Text
         type: Property
     availableSpotNumber:
-      description: 'The number of spots available in this group.
-It must lower or equal than `totalSpotNumber`.'
+      description: The number of spots available in this group.
+It must lower or equal than `totalSpotNumber`.
       minimum: 0
-      type: integer
+      type: number
       x-ngsi:
         model: http://schema.org/Number
         type: Property
     averageSpotLength:
-      description: 'The average length of parking spots.
-Applications _SHOULD_ inspect the value of this property at parent''s level if it is not defined.'
+      description: The average length of parking spots.
+Applications _SHOULD_ inspect the value of this property at parent's level if it is not defined.
       exclusiveMinimum: true
       minimum: 0
       type: number